 A jelly strainer is a handy tool to have if you plan to make jelly.
 Just clip it onto a bowl or pot, and pour your jelly through the strainer bag to remove seeds and fruit pieces from your finished jelly.

 Invest in a food mill, if you plan to make your own applesauce or tomato sauce.
 It makes quick work of separating the seeds and skins from your finished sauces.
 You can use it to strain your jellies, too.

 11Buy Your Canning Equipment for Less

-If you don't own any of this equipment yet, consider buying a canning kit.
+If you don't own any of this equipment yet, consider purchasing a canning kit.
 It'll probably be cheaper than buying each of these items individually.
 Look for one with sturdy tools made of metal.
 Some of the newer canning kits have lots of plastic parts that aren't likely to last for long.

 12Ball Complete Book of Home Preserving